 - Develop strict mobile security policies, and engage mobile protection that works whether you are securing your device or those of your employees.

 - Provide ongoing training to employees to help prevent the biggest risk – human error.
 Download our email security guide to help you get started.

 - Use enterprise-level data sharing solutions, such as SyncedTool, rather than Dropbox.

 - Use sender policy framework and hosted email to limit the risk of phishing and spoofing.

-Backup Data Early, Often, Systematically, and Offsite
+IT Security: Backup Data Early, Often, Systematically, and Offsite

 Yes, this is redundant.
 But redundancy is often good and data backup is that important.
 If you have your data backed up offsite and you do it regularly, you’ll always have access to the information you need to operate your business – even if you inadvertently do leave the back door unlocked and someone breaks in and steals everything.
 Or your building burns down.
 Or an employee clicks on a link and installs ransomware across your network.